iclosed/DrIll/README.md

 ## Introduction
 DrIll means drill.

-A tool to find windows and send Keyboard or Mouse message to them. with window frame capture and opencv's matching, it can automatically do some tasks.
+A tool to **find** windows and send **keyboard or mouse** message to them.

+With window frame capture and opencv's matching, it can automatically do some tasks.

-Pure c++ project, built with cmake & vs2019. rely on OpenCV 4.5.4
+Pure c++ project, built with cmake & vs2019. (rely on OpenCV 4.5.4)

 ## Usage
 ### Use it only